12 Best Anti Inflammatory Foods

 2. Dark Chocolate

-Who knew that something so delicious also fights inflammation.
-I’ll have another.
+Who knew that something so delicious is also so good for you.
+I’ll have another!

 Dark chocolate is full of antioxidants called flavanols.
 Flavanols reduce inflammation in your body by clearing bad stuff out of your cells and arteries.